-As an Asian-American, I feel as though Hollywood has set out on a mission to throughly disappoint us, especially this year.
+As an Asian-American, I feel as though Hollywood has set out on a mission to thoroughly disappoint us, especially this year.

 I don’t know if this is true of not, but the pre-production live-action Mulan script added a new white male character to save China and fall in love with Mulan.
 I have a lot of problems with this and so should you.